rajiv448/capture/README.md

 The capture library is built from `core/capture` into `libxrt_capture` and linked with `libxrt_coreutil`.

-The capture implementation redefines the XRT api symbols that are defined in `libxrt_coreutil` and which needs to be capture into a time line, for example `xrt::device` APIs are defined in `libxrt_capture`.
+The capture implementation redefines the XRT API symbols defined in `libxrt_coreutil` which needs to be captured into a time line, for example `xrt::device` APIs are defined in `libxrt_capture`.

 The idea is that if `libxrt_capture` is loaded before `libxrt_coreutil` then the defintion of exported APIs will come from `libxrt_capture`.